StackGuardian/sg-runner-autoscaler/README.md

 # Stackguardian Autoscaler

-A module which can be used to autoscale private runners.

-## Usage

-`stackguradian_autoscaler.py` contains an abstract class `CloudService` which needs to be implemented for the cloud service of your choice.
-An example can be found for Azure Cloud in `azure_service.py`

-With the required code implemented initialize the StackguardianAutoscaler class with the cloud service class and invoke the `start()` method.

-# Stackguardian Autoscaler

 The **Stackguardian Autoscaler** module provides a template to autoscale stackguardian private runners.

 ## Overview

-`stackguardian_autoscaler.py` contains an abstract base class, `CloudService`, that defines the interface for autoscaling functionality.
+`stackguardian_autoscaler.py` contains an abstract base class, `CloudService`, that describes the methods required to interact with the cloud provider.
 To use this module, you'll need to implement the `CloudService` class for your chosen cloud provider.

 An example implementation for **Azure** can be found in the `azure_service.py` file.